 Magento 1 to Magento 2 Migration – Step by Step Guide

 Even though Magento 2 came out some time ago, a lot of companies have not migrated to the latest version.
 However, time is running out to do so because Magento 1 will no longer be supported after June 30th, 2020.
 If you have not made the shift to Magento 2, you are not alone.
 In fact, out of the more than 185,000 online stores running on Magento, only 52,218 are running on Magento 2.
-Using the latest version of Magento can open a whole new world of opportunities.
+Using the latest version of Magento can open a whole new world of opportunities for retail businesses.
 Let’s take a look at some additional reasons why you should start transitioning to Magento 2 today.

 Why You Should Upgrade to Magento 2